affromero/Deep_Learning_Tutorial/README.md

 - **CNN tutorial**: Tensorflow 1.5.0 - *Although it would work in older versions*
 - **FCN tutorial**: Pytorch 0.2 or higher

+## Tip
+Use this commit `e8e0197` to see the expected training outputs of this tutorial (mostly for FCN as CNN is straightforward and no time consuming).